genomegraph/vg_reverse_lookup/reverse_lookup_vg_for_v1.9_en.md

 ```

-#### From the coordinates on the specified path, extract a graph containing nodes whose number is less than or equal to the number of nodes
+#### Extracting a graph consisting of nodes whose number is less than or equal to N from the specified path, e

 ```
-vg find -n 5 -c 10 -p chr 1:50000-55520 -x index.xg> chr1:50000-55520.vg # chr 1: 50000 - 55520 and the nodes that are away from it by 10 Extract graph of
+vg find -n 5 -c 10 -p chr 1:50000-55520 -x index.xg > chr1:50000-55520.vg # chr1:50000-55520 and the nodes that are away from it by 10 Extract graph of
 ```